GodotVR/godot_openxr_vendors/docs/manual/meta/hand_tracking.rst

 .. image:: img/hand_tracking/hand_capsules_mesh.png

 The ``XR_FB_hand_tracking_capsules`` extension provides data that can be used in Godot to construct a number of capsule shapes that resemble a user's hand.
-For accessing this data, a number of methods are available on :ref:`OpenXRFbHandTrackingCapsulesExtensionWrapper <class_openxrfbhandtrackingcapsulesextensionwrapper>`.
+For accessing this data, a number of methods are available on :ref:`OpenXRFbHandTrackingCapsulesExtension <class_openxrfbhandtrackingcapsulesextension>`.

 To use these methods, store the extension singleton in a script variable: